nickmonad/bips.dev/web/content/46/index.md

 <h3> Public key derivation </h3>

-To derive a public key from the root account, this BIP uses a similar account-structure as defined in BIP <a href="/84" target="_blank">44</a> but with <tt>change</tt> set to <tt>2</tt>.
+To derive a public key from the root account, this BIP uses a similar account-structure as defined in BIP <a href="/84" target="_blank">44</a> but with `change` set to `2`.

 ```
 m / 84' / 0' / 0' / 2 / index
 ```

-A key derived with this derivation path pattern will be referred to as <tt>derived_key</tt> further in this document.
+A key derived with this derivation path pattern will be referred to as `derived_key` further in this document.

-For <tt>index</tt>, addresses are numbered from 0 in a sequentially increasing manner with a fixed upper bound: The index only goes up to <tt>959</tt> inclusive.
+For `index`, addresses are numbered from 0 in a sequentially increasing manner with a fixed upper bound: The index only goes up to `959` inclusive.
 Only 960 addresses can be derived for a given BIP32 master key.
 Furthermore there is no concept of a gap limit, instead wallets must always generate all 960 addresses and check for all of them if they have a balance and history.

 <h3> Timelock derivation </h3>

-The timelock used in the time-locked address is derived from the <tt>index</tt>.
+The timelock used in the time-locked address is derived from the `index`.
 The timelock is a unix time.
 It is always at the start of the first second at the beginning of the month (see <a href="#Test vectors" target="_blank">Test vectors</a>).
-The <tt>index</tt> counts upwards the months from January 2020, ending in December 2099.
+The `index` counts upwards the months from January 2020, ending in December 2099.
 At 12 months per year for 80 years this totals 960 timelocks.
 Note that care must be taken with the year 2038 problem on 32-bit systems.

 ```
 year = 2020 + index // 12